The BFF Digital Libraries

 Part 2

 If we accept the Book of Jonah as true and trustworthy, and we should for Jesus trusted its veracity (Matthew 12:39-41; Mark 16:4; Luke 11:29-32), then we must discard any notions that God is not involved in the world or our personal lives.
-The opposite is true: God is greatly concerned for us, and so we also must reject any thoughts about God being uncaring.
+The opposite is true: God is greatly concerned for us, so we must also reject any thoughts about God being uncaring.
 Though Jonah 3 might seem to be a simple story, it is a powerful theological revelation of the merciful character of God.

 Misunderstandings of God